pvcdo/bootcamp-mrv/1_SINTAXE_OPERADORES/README.md

 ## Introduction

-This project was part of the javascript syntax and operators class at [DIO] (https://web.dio.me/).
+This project was part of the javascript syntax and operators class at [DIO](https://web.dio.me/).

 The idea was to take two inputs (numerical) and compare them to each other to see if they were the same; after doing the sum between them and verifying the relationship of this sum with the numbers 10 and 20.